 The Danish Contribution to the 15th International Architecture Biennale in Venice In 2016

 How can we use urban space as a place for sport and movement?
-This summer we are presenting an exhibition that spotlights this very question, and we invite anyone who feels inclined to try their hand at new forms of movement in our temporary, outdoor arena.
+LET'S PLAY - the big summer exhibition and event at The Danish Architecture Centre spotlights this very question, and we invite anyone who feels inclined to try their hand at new forms of movement in our temporary, outdoor arena.

 On 14 October 2016 the Danish Architecture Centre will open an exhibition about the Danish architectural practice, COBE.
 In just ten years, COBE have managed to establish themselves as a leading practice with a great understanding of the function of architecture as a social engine.
 On the basis of this philosophy, they have made a wide-ranging popular breakthrough with projects such as the new Nørreport Station, Israels Plads and the development of Nordhavn.